poppysec/poppysec.github.io/_posts/2022-04-27-ProvingGrounds-Clyde.md

 # Introduction

-This is an Hard Linux box on Proving Grounds.
+This is a Hard Linux box on Proving Grounds.

 # Enumeration